Skip links

 April 23, 2021

 Cape Canaveral.
-Third launch for Space X’s Crew Dragon, toward the ISS space station.
+Space X’s Crew Dragon spacecraft made its third launch to the ISS.
 The astronauts are Shane Kimbrough and Megan McArthur of NASA, Thomas Pesquet of ESA, and Akihiko Hoshide of JAXA.

 April 19, 2021